 “There is no beginning.
 Start where you arrive.”

-Do you want to do more with your music but lack clarity about where to start?
+Do you want to do more with your music or otherwise be more creative, but you lack clarity about where to start?

 Maybe waiting for clarity isn’t the way to go.

-Maybe the antidote to creative ruts is to do what artist Auguste Rodin advises and just start:
+Maybe the antidote to creative obstacles is to do what artist Auguste Rodin advises and just start:

 Start Where You Arrive